danczakre/RCSFA_CoreMS/README.md

+# Single File CoreMS Pipeline
+There are some issues with the CoreMS_Runner.py that almost look like a race condition but seem to arise at nebulous situations (e.g., not consistently across computers or even on the same computer).
+As an attempt to alleviate some of the burden from Python, I'm generating a single file version of the CoreMS_Runner.py and some example batch scripts containing for loops to run through files similarly to the main branch.
+This *should* allow the OS to handle whatever is causing the race condition...hopefully...

 # RC SFA CoreMS Pipeline
 This repository will walk you through the installation of CoreMS and necessary pre-requisites, and will also provide all of the necessary files to replicate the pipeline which the River Corridor Hydrobiogeochemistry Science Focus Area (RC SFA) from PNNL uses to process FTICR-MS data.